-We worked with Schweitzer Engineering Laboratories (SEL) to develop a visual inspection system to improve manufacturing efficiency and quality for mission-critical industrial electronics
+We worked with Schweitzer Engineering Laboratories to improve manufacturing quality and efficiency using visual inspection.

 What were the client’s goals?